Feature Identification via the Empirical NTK

-In this experiment, for a fixed integer $p$ we construct a dataset consisting of the (length $2p$) $p^2$ unique pairs of concatenated, one-hot encoded integers from $(0, \dots, p-1)$, labeled by their (length $p$) one-hot-encoded sum mod $p$.
-We split the dataset into non-overlapping train and test sets controlled by a fractional hyperparameter $\alpha = |\mathcal{D}_{\rm train}|/p^2$.
-We then train a 1L MLP with $2p$ input neurons, $n$ hidden neurons, $p$ output neurons, a quadratic activation function, and no biases to learn the training set with a MSE loss function and AdamW optimizer.
-Explicitly, the model architecture is \be f(x) = W^{(2)}(W^{(1)} x)^2\,. \ee In the experiments below, we report results for $p = 29$, $n = 512$ and $\alpha = 0.7$.
-However, we find qualitatively similar results for different values of the hyperparameters (including e.g. the narrower model with $n=64$, 3 other values of $p$, and 5 different seeds).
+In this experiment, for a fixed integer $p$ we construct a dataset consisting of the $p^2$ unique pairs of integers from $(0, \dots, p-1)$ represented as a sequence of three tokens $``[a, b, =]"$, labeled by their one-hot-encoded sum mod $p$ at the final token position.
+As in the previous experiment, we split the dataset into non-overlapping train and test sets controlled by a fractional hyperparameter $\alpha$.
+We then train a 1-layer GPT-type Transformer, without LayerNorm and with untied embedding/unembedding matrices, to learn the training set with cross-entropy loss and an AdamW optimizer.
+For a review of the exact architecture, see Appendix A of \cite{nanda2023progress}.

-With these hyperparameters, the model exhibits grokking (\cite{power2022grokking}, \cite{nanda2023progress}).
-Namely, some time after reaching 100\% accuracy on the training set, it suddenly goes from 0\% to 100\% accuracy on the test set (see the left panel of Fig. \ref{fig3}), suggesting that it switched to using a more generalizable representation of the underlying modular arithmetic algorithm.

-Moreover, in this case we know the exact solution that the model learns after grokking (\cite{gromov2023grokking}).
-At the end of training, the model solves modular addition by learning the weights